Do I have to play an instrument or have singing experience?

 Do we go on field trips?

 Yes.
-Trips have been taken to local sites of interest, such as the Exploratorium and the Opera in San Francisco, Death Valley National Monument, and Sierra Summit Ski Resort.
+Trips have been taken to local sites of interest, such as the Exploratorium and the Opera in San Francisco, Death Valley National Monument, and China Peak Ski Resort.
 Other out-of-town trips have also been scheduled to various universities, music festivals, and museums.

 Can we go off campus?